Blood-Flow Restriction Training

 Terminology

-• BFR: Blood-Flow Restriction.
-Umbrella term for low-load training performed with a cuff occluding venous return.
+• BFR: Blood-flow restriction.
+Low-load exercise performed with a cuff restricting venous return.

 • 1RM: One-repetition maximum.
-The heaviest load a lifter can move once with full range of motion.
+The heaviest load you can lift once with proper form.

 Dosing & Protocols